 English Language Center

 The English Language Center (ELC), established in 1961, serves the English language needs of MSU’s international students, scholars and visitors.
-In particular, the ELC serves two types of students: those admitted directly for intensive English study and those provisionally admitted who need to take intensive English courses in order to meet minimum language requirements.
-Currently, the ELC is housed in the College of Arts and Letters with 25 full time faculty, a number of graduate students, and a professional staff.
+In particular, the ELC serves two types of students: those admitted directly for intensive English study, and those provisionally admitted who need to take intensive English courses in order to meet minimum language requirements.
+Currently, the ELC is housed in the College of Arts and Letters with 25 full time faculty, a number of graduate students, and professional staff.
 All of the faculty and staff have many years of teaching and administrative experience in country and abroad.

 Our students and partners come from all over the world.
-We have students who take multiple semesters with us and we have partners who collaborate on a wide-variety of projects.
+We have students who take multiple semesters with us, and we have partners who collaborate on a wide variety of projects.
 Some of our partnerships have celebrated ten years or more together.
 We also have students who stay for a shorter time, even just a few weeks.
 Thanks to you all, we are a center that delivers on English language instruction and testing.
-If you need more information on any of our services, courses, or partnerships, please contact us.
+If you need more information on any of our services, courses, or partnerships, please contact us!

-The ELC serves the overall university by providing a range of testing services, including Speaking Proficiency English Assessment Kit (SPEAK), a nationally-recognized test of spoken English proficiency that is published by ETS, the Educational Testing Service and International Teaching Assistant Oral Interview (ITAOI), and a test for international students who wish to be teaching assistants at MSU.
+The ELC serves the overall university by providing a range of testing services, including Speaking Proficiency English Assessment Kit (SPEAK), a nationally recognized test of spoken English proficiency that is published by ETS, the Educational Testing Service and International Teaching Assistant Oral Interview (ITAOI), and a test for international students who wish to be teaching assistants at MSU.
 Besides its service to MSU, the ELC testing division has also gained recognition in the international arena, providing testing services to entities in China, Chile, Greece, the Dominican Republic, the United Arab Emirates, and Vietnam.

 Throughout the year, the English Language Center designs and conducts special programs for groups of persons who have English language learning goals other than those normally served through the part-time and full-time English language instructional programs.
 These programs combine cultural enrichment with language instruction.
 Some programs are sponsored jointly with academic units on campus and allow students to receive training in the discipline with a simultaneous focus on language.